-You are the witness at your Social Security Disability hearing.
+Are you wondering what questions the judge will ask at your disability hearing?
+It is important to think about the questions, as you are the witness at your Social Security Disability hearing.
 The Judge is going to be asking you specific questions about your background and your disability.
 If you have an attorney, your attorney should also be asking you questions.
-You may be asking yourself, what will I be asked?
+You may be asking yourself, what kind of questions will they be?
 How do I know what to say?
 Will I know the answers?

-Be assured that you will know the answers to the questions that you are asked because all of the questions are about you and your disability.
-You will be asked your name, date of birth, address, and possibly your Social Security Number.
+You will know the answers to the questions you are asked, because all of the questions are about you and your disability.
+First, the judge will ask your name, date of birth, address, and possibly your Social Security Number.
 You will usually be asked if you were in the military and if your are married, single, or divorced.
 These are questions that are easy for most people.
 However, once those questions are answered, you will be asked about your disability.
 There are things you can do to prepare to answer those questions.

 HOW DOES YOUR DISABILITY PREVENT YOU FROM WORKING?

 The main thing you can do to help yourself is think about your disability and how it keeps you from working.
 Specifically, the Judge wants to know how much you can lift, how long you can sit, stand and walk, and if you are able to concentrate on job instructions.
 All of the questions are asked in the context of an 8 hour work day.